United National Front (Sri Lanka): Samagi Jana Balawegaya and split

 Prior to the 2020 parliamentary elections, the working committee of the UNP appointed opposition leader Sajith Premadasa as the leader of the new UNP-led alliance, the Samagi Jana Balawegaya (SJB), and selected Premadasa as the prime ministerial candidate of the SJB.
 UNP senior Ranjith Madduma Bandara was named as the new General Secretary of the alliance.
 The Jathika Hela Urumaya, Sri Lanka Muslim Congress and the Tamil Progressive Alliance also announced their support for the new alliance.

 52 out of 77 UNP MPs joined the new alliance.
 On 14 February 2020, both Sajith Premadasa and Ranil Wickremesinghe agreed to contest in the elections under the swan symbol and file nominations under the Samagi Jana Balawegaya in an attempt to deescalate the ongoing threat of division within the United National Party.
 At the last minute, however, UNP leader Ranil Wickremesinghe withdrew from the SJB alliance, despite his previous approval of the alliance to contest.
 Despite Wickremesinghe's decision, the majority of the UNP signed nominations under the SJB.
 Approximately 75 members of parliament joined the alliance, while a minority faction of the UNP filed nominations under the elephant symbol.

 The UNP suffered its worst defeat in history in the elections, receiving only 2.15% of votes cast.
-For the first time, the party almost failed to win a single seat in parliament, having only gained one national list seat.
+For the first time, the party failed to win a single seat in parliament, having only gained one national list seat.